The rate has finally been improved for the NS&I green bond.

 I’d be sceptical of those that proudly say they offer a green account, when in reality all they do is plant a tree for each new customer, so do look a little deeper if you can.

-Rates are often lower on ethical accounts, though some can be very competetive.
-I list some of the top paying options over in my savings best buy tables.
+Rates are often lower on ethical accounts, though some can be very competitive.
+We’ve listed some of the top paying options in our savings best buy tables.

 You’ll want to focus on accounts that follow one or a combination of the following: